ybhbingo/MMFi_dataset/README.md

 ## Reference

-Please refer to the following paper when using this dataset.
+Please refer to the following paper if you find MMFi dataset and toolbox benefit your research.
 Thank you for your support!&#x20;